Affordability and housing

 Progress and measurement: IN PROGRESS

-On May 6, 2025, government introduced legislative amendments that, if passed, would freeze real property assessment values to help provide relief and predictability to New Brunswickers as work continues to overhaul the province’s property tax system.
+On May 6, 2025, government introduced legislative amendments that freeze real property assessment values to help provide relief and predictability to New Brunswickers as work continues to overhaul the province’s property tax system.

 • Temporarily suspend the provincial sales tax (PST) on new multi-unit housing construction projects to promote the development of truly affordable housing as has already been done by other Atlantic provinces.